SophiaKatsaki/Machine-Learning-first-steps.../README.md

 # Machine-Learning-first-steps...

-**It contains 3 projects of the 'Machine Learning' course of Aristotle University of Thessaloniki.**
+**It contains the three projects of the 'Machine Learning' course of Aristotle University of Thessaloniki.**

 *Language : Python*
 *Libraries used : scikit-learn, XGBoost, NumPy, pandas, Matplotlib*